 Licensure & Certification Requirements

-Once training is complete, the next important consideration for a new wind turbine mechanic is certification.
-State licensure and certification are optional for wind turbine mechanics in Alabama, but many choose to become certified independently.
+Once training is complete, the next important consideration for a new wind turbine technician is certification.
+While Alabama does not mandate state certification for wind turbine technicians, many professionals voluntarily pursue national certifications to enhance their career prospects..

-They do so because becoming certified provides several career benefits, including professional networking, appeal to potential employers, and access to educational materials for career improvement.
+They do so because becoming certified provides several career benefits, including professional networking opportunities, increased appeal to potential employers, and access to educational materials for career improvement.

-Several professional organizations offer wind turbine mechanic credentials for candidates in Alabama and nationwide.
+Several professional organizations offer wind turbine technician credentials for candidates in Alabama and across the country.
 One of the most nationally recognized is the North American Board of Certified Energy Practitioners (NABCEP).
+Additionally, GWO BST, GWO BTT, and OSHA 30 certifications help wind turbine service technicians become highly sought after in the industry.

-The following are the top wind turbine mechanic schools in Alabama.
+The following are the top wind turbine technicians schools in Alabama.

 Bevill State Community College